 - In 2011, we converted our former gymnasium into two classrooms, a further ICT teaching room and three new offices.

 - In 2011, we successfully secured a capital grant to create a new Library and two new classrooms adding further to our rapidly expanding footprint; this was completed in 2012.

 - In 2013, we obtained a further capital grant for the construction of a new Performing Arts Block for Music, Drama and Dance which has transformed our provision for the Performing Arts.

 - In 2015, we converted our playing field to a multi-purpose sports pitch which has had a hugely beneficial impact on the teaching of PE & Sports and which has also benefitted a wide range of local clubs had which has put La Retraite very much on the local map for sporting activities.

-In early 2021, the announcement was made that we have been selected to offer two further T Level courses from 2022 in Construction and Health & Science and from 2023 a further T Level course in Media.
-Again, with these courses comes further capital funding and in the summer of 2021. we were given further approval to construct a brand new building, the Novello Building, which will accommodate new teaching spaces for the three further T Level Courses on offer as outlined above.
+- In early 2021, the announcement was made that we have been selected to offer two further T Level courses from 2022 in Construction and Health & Science and from 2023 a further T Level course in Legal Services.

 Our vision is to expand further to accommodate the increase in students and hope to obtain further funding over the coming years for a new Art & DT block, a whole-school Reception area with associated administration offices and a school hall.
 The plans are ready but we just need the green light and associated funding to go - so watch this space!